mirontoli/tolle-rasp/python_scripts/tollediscordbot001/README.md

 The bot responds to messages:

-* On "Hej" it greets and tells what you can do with it
+* On "Hej" (hi in Swedish) it greets and tells what you can do with it
-* On "Visdom" it presents a word of wisdom
+* On "Visdom" (wisdom in Swedish) it presents a word of wisdom
-* On "Mat" it suggests a dish
+* On "Mat" (food in Swedish) it suggests a dish
+* On "Joke" it fetches a random joke from [icanhasdadjoke](https://icanhazdadjoke.com/)
 * On "GPT <question>" it fetches an answer from ChatGPT (3.5)

 ![discord bot in a guild channel](media/image.png)